-Step one: Log on to our secure member portal, My Online Services.
-If you don't already have a My Online Services account, you can easily create one.
-Step two: Go to the Wellbeing Solutions tab (this will take you to the secure website of Johnson & Johnson, the program's administrator).
-Step three: Click on the Resources tab.
+Step one: Log on to our secure member portal, Aetna Navigator.
+If you don't already have a Aetna Navigator account, you can easily create one.

+Step two: Under Stay Healthy, select Discounts, then Fitness.

 1 Not available at all gyms.
 2 Participation in GlobalFit is for new gym members only.
 If you belong to a gym now or belonged recently, call GlobalFit to see if a discount applies.
 3 Call GlobalFit for more information.